killjoy64/FRC-Strategy-Planner/README.md

-# FRC Strategy Planner - v2.0.4 ALPHA
+# FRC Strategy Planner - v2.1.0 ALPHA
 FRC Strategy Planner is a cross-platform web application that will allow FRC users to easily develop strategies and draw on the FRC field.

+# (1/4/2017) Started cleanup process for app release.

 # (1/3/2017) Updated project to Ionic v2.0.0-rc.4
 - Will break any version below v2.0.0, as several functions from Ionic are deprecated/removed.